 Approximately every three years, the Program Director gathers information from the Graduate Evaluation (Appendix A) form that is completed by employers of graduates asking them to evaluate the graduate's preparation and performance regarding their current position.
-This evaluation was last completed in September 2018.

 In addition, the Program Director solicits information from graduates (approximately every three years; Appendix B) regarding their satisfaction with their education and their preparedness to function in the workplace.
 This evaluation is done through the Program Evaluation form.
-This evaluation was last completed in July, 2017.